Colorado School of Mines Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Mines, approximately 43% of students took out student loans averaging $7,896 a year.
 That adds up to $31,584 over four years for those students.

 The student loan default rate at Mines is 1.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Mines Graduates Make?bachelor's degree recipients from Mines make around $84,900 per year during the early years of their employment.
+How Much Money Do Mines Graduates Make?students who graduate with a bachelor's degree from Mines make about $84,900 a year during their first few years of employment after graduation.
 That's great news for Mines students since it is 113% more than the average college graduate's salary of $39,802 per year.

 Location of Colorado School of Mines

 Contact details for Mines are given below.